 Learn More about Common Dental Problems

-If you would like to learn more about common dental problems and how you can avoid them by attending regular appointments at Smiles by the Sea Del Mar, please contact our general, restorative, and cosmetic dentistry practice today.
+If you would like to learn more about common dental problems and how you can avoid them by attending regular appointments at Del Mar Center for Advanced Dentistry, please contact our general, restorative, and cosmetic dentistry practice today.
 We are pleased to provide solutions to common dental problems to patients from throughout San Diego County, including the students and faculty from the nearby campus of the University of California, San Diego (UCSD).